 The California Science Center offers many free opportunities to learn online with Virtual Field Trips, Stuck at Home Science activities, FunLab, the podcast Ever Wonder?, and Inside Endeavour virtual tours.
 There is also online access to ExploraStore and Endeavour Store merchandise.

-Many of our exhibits have been modified for hands-free interaction.
 Meet live animals in Ecosystems, follow Endeavour on its trek through Los Angeles with the Mission 26: The Big Endeavour photo exhibition, let your imagination take flight as you explore our amazing airplanes and spacecraft, and enjoy making new memories at the Science Center.
-Although some of our exhibits and galleries are temporarily closed due to COVID restrictions, more will be opening soon!

 Air and Space Exhibits